jetstreamapp/soql-parser-js/README.md

         operator: '=',
         value: 'Closed Won',
         // literalType is optional, but if set to STRING and our value is not already wrapped in "'", they will be added
-        // All other literalType values are ignored in composing a query
+        // All other literalType values are ignored when composing a query
         literalType: 'STRING',
       },
     },